 Part of the reason I still publish an online blog is vanity.
 As I mentioned above, I do want people to read what I write and, perhaps, be moved by it in some small way.
 So far, that absolutely has not happened at all as far as I can tell.
 I'd be lying if I said that didn't bother me sometimes.
 Even my wife never checks anymore to see what I've written.
 She's never even asked if I'm still writing, and I don't feel comfortable bringing it up without sounding small and insecure.
-What that depressing indifference implies (if not her! at least her! then who?) is that the writing is not even engaging enough for those close to me to read.
+What that depressing indifference implies (if not her! not even her! then who?) is that the writing is not even engaging enough for those close to me to read.

 Well, apparently no one but me.
-I see my articles and poems as my ugly little babies, things I created and dearly love, each one unique, each one a part of me out in the world.
+I see my essays and poems as my ugly little babies, things I created and dearly love, each one unique, each one a part of me out in the world.
 So I care, to answer my own question yet again.
 That's what matters, in the end.
 And with each creation comes a sense of accomplishment, that I did something other than sit and passively stare at a screen all goddamn day and all goddamn night.

 I tried it the other way.
 I tried to write for the public on Medium.com for about a year.
 At the same time, I read a lot about how to get more reader engagement since I was not getting much.
 The advice was usually the same.
 Short paragraphs are better for online reading.
 Use lots of graphics to keep the reader's attention.
 Don't make the articles too long for the same reason.
 And keep the sentences simple with simple words, and so on.
 That advice does work, but it creates a forgettable and homogeneous style of writing.
 It all sounds the same, the writing equivalent of elevator music, user-tested to appeal to the least common denominator of our fickle attention spans.
 Tell me, do you ever remember anything you read online?
 Or, does it all blur together?